stealth/fraud-bridge/README.md

 -----

-This project helps bypassing restrictive censorship environments that block direct TCP or UDP connections, by setting up ICMP, ICMP6, DNS or DNS over UDP6 tunnels.
-It has the same aim as *icmptx*, *iodine*, *ozzyman DNS*, *nstx* etc.
+This project helps bypassing restrictive censorship environments that block direct TCP or UDP connections, by setting up ICMP, NTP or DNS (over IPv4 or IPv6) tunnels.

 It automatically patches TCP MSS option to achieve a non-fragmented stream of packets (known as MSS-clamping).

-It also uses MD5 to (HMAC-)integrity protect the tunnel from evil injected TCP packets.
+It uses MD5 to (HMAC-)integrity protect the tunnel from evil injected TCP packets.
 If you need privacy, you have to use encryption yourself.
 Its assumed that you use SSH over the tunnel anyways.
-(Either directly or with the SSH proxy option if you need HTTP tunneled.)
+Either directly or with the SSH proxy option if you need HTTP tunneled.

-*fraud-bridge* also uses `EDNS0` extension headers to put as many bytes into the `TXT` reply as possible.
-In my tests, as it tries to answer any timing packets, it produces no logs in a *bind9* system log-file.
-If you change the `EDNS0` (-E), you need to do it on both ends with the same value.
+When DNS tunneling, *fraud-bridge* uses `EDNS0` extension headers to put as many bytes into the `TXT` reply as possible.
-(As inside announces maximum UDP payload size to the nameserver and outside endpoint calculates the MSS from that what was given with -E.)

 *fraud-bridge* also includes some other techniques to cope with certain *bind* limitations, e.g. quotas/limiting.

 Please also note that `c->skills` is providing the full chain of censorship fucking equipment you may be interested in:

 [crash](https://github.com/stealth/crash) and [psc](https://github.com/stealth/psc)

+You can also use *fraud-bridge* to get full roaming/mobility support into your SSH sessions without any patch.

+Once you have set up the tunnel, you might want to read [how to get your messenger working across the tunnel.](https://github.com/stealth/crash/blob/master/contrib/proxywars.md)

 Build
 -----